PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11. Dont just count your directories, make your directories count.
-Writing a script to conut directories.
+12. Whats new.
+Writing a script that display ten new lines in order.